pypa/hatch/COMMANDS.rst

 to help populate fields.
 You can also specify things like the readme format and which CI service files to create.
 All options override the config file.

+You can also locally install the created project in a virtual env using the optional argument or the --env option.
+If the virtual env for the optional argument already exists, an error will be raised.

 Here is an example using an unmodified config file:

 .. code-block:: bash